mediacms-io/mediacms/docs/user_docs.md

 ## Downloading media

-MediaCMS offers a configurable option whereby users can make their media files available for download.
+VideoCMS offers a configurable option whereby users can make their media files available for download.
 Downloads are available for transcoded files, and the original file.

 #### How To Enable Download